-Are you struggling with kinematics problems?
-Do you want to understand the principles of motion in a clear, concise manner?
+Struggling with kinematics problems?
+Do you want to understand the principles of motion clearly and concisely?
 Look no further!
 Our comprehensive guide on “Kinematics Problems” is here to help.

 (a) What is its acceleration?